awsdocs/amazon-ec2-user-guide/doc_source/ec2-security-groups.md

 Your security groups use connection tracking to track information about traffic to and from the instance\.
 Rules are applied based on the connection state of the traffic to determine if the traffic is allowed or denied\.
 This approach allows security groups to be stateful\.
 This means that responses to inbound traffic are allowed to flow out of the instance regardless of outbound security group rules, and vice versa\.
 For example, if you initiate an ICMP `ping` command to your instance from your home computer, and your inbound security group rules allow ICMP traffic, information about the connection \(including the port information\) is tracked\.
 Response traffic from the instance for the `ping` command is not tracked as a new request, but rather as an established connection and is allowed to flow out of the instance, even if your outbound security group rules restrict outbound ICMP traffic\.

 Not all flows of traffic are tracked\.
-If a security group rule permits TCP or UDP flows for all traffic \(`0.0.0.0/0`\) and there is a corresponding rule in the other direction that permits all response traffic \(`0.0.0.0/0`\) for all ports \(0\-65535\), then that flow of traffic is not tracked\.
+If a security group rule permits TCP or UDP flows for all traffic \(`0.0.0.0/0` or `::/0`\) and there is a corresponding rule in the other direction that permits all response traffic \(`0.0.0.0/0` or `::/0`\) for all ports \(0\-65535\), then that flow of traffic is not tracked\.
 The response traffic is therefore allowed to flow based on the inbound or outbound rule that permits the response traffic, and not on tracking information\.

-In the following example, the security group has specific inbound rules for TCP and ICMP traffic, and an outbound rule that allows all outbound traffic\.
+In the following example, the security group has specific inbound rules for TCP and ICMP traffic, and outbound rules that allow all outbound IPv4 and IPv6 traffic\.

 ****